testgithubrit11189/rssfeed-parsing/README.md

 ##▶️ How to Run the Script
 📁 Files:
-feedparser.ipynb – Google Colab notebook
+1.feedparser.ipynb – Google Colab notebook

-news_articles.csv – Full CSV file with all scraped news
+2.news_articles.csv – Full CSV file with all scraped news

-news_<lang>.csv – Language-wise separated files (e.g. news_en.csv, news_pt.csv, etc.)
+3.news_<lang>.csv – Language-wise separated files (e.g. news_en.csv, news_pt.csv, etc.)

-README.md – This file
+4.README.md – This file

 ## ✅ Steps:
-Open feedparser.ipynb in Jupyter Notebook or Google Colab.
+1.Open feedparser.ipynb in Jupyter Notebook or Google Colab.

-Run all cells in order.
+2.Run all cells in order.

-The script will:
+3.The script will:

-Scrape and parse news data from RSS feeds
+4.Scrape and parse news data from RSS feeds

-Store the data in news_articles.csv
+5.Store the data in news_articles.csv

-Detect the language of each article
+6.Detect the language of each article

 ---

 ##⚠️ Issues Encountered

 1.Some RSS feeds did not contain summary or content fields.

 2.Language detection (langdetect) struggles with very short or ambiguous text.